Guseyn/simple-oauth-app/README.md

 ## Why this example is cool

-1. It's based on `@cuties`, so you can write your asyncronous code in the declarative way (without callbacks, Promises, and async/await abstractions).
+1. It's based on `@cuties`, so you can write your asynchronous code in the declarative way (without callbacks, Promises, and async/await abstractions).
 2. You can see how authentication can be implemented with only simple external https requests.
 3. You can see how **JWT** works (this app doesn't use third party libraries for using **JWT**).